Skip to main content

 ScenarioRecommended Approach

-Team needs access to your calendar/CRMCreate an assistant with pre-configured actions
+Team needs access to your calendar/CRMCreate an agent with pre-configured actions

 Shared API key for a serviceShare the connection directly (if non-OAuth)

-Personal workflow automationUse your own connection in your assistant
+Personal workflow automationUse your own connection in your agent

-Departmental tool accessShare via assistant with specific groups
+Departmental tool accessShare via agent with specific groups

 Summary